daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 requirements in the document will look like.
 A document with level `SWL` and prefix `TEST` will have requirements of the form `REQ-TEST-SWL-1`.
 - An optional parent.
-If requirements can be linked to parent requirements, this field contains one or more link specifications containing a `prefix` and `level` of the parent, plus optional source and destination attribute filters to enforce linking on a subset of requirements.
+If requirements can be linked to parent requirements, this field contains one or more link specifications containing a `prefix` and `level` of the parent, plus optional parent and child attribute filters to enforce linking on a subset of requirements.
 The parent also implies a `Parents` attribute will be added to the schema of the document.
 - An implementation, which consists of separated matchers for both code and tests.
 It accepts the